Teams spend $1.4B in 1 day, then MLB locks out players

 — C Kevin Plawecki with Boston, $2.25 million for one year.

-— OF Michael Hermosillo to the Chicago Cubs for one year, salary not disclosed.
+— OF Michael Hermosillo to the Chicago Cubs for one year at $600,000 in the majors and $180,000 in salary not disclosed.

-— INF Johan Camargo to Philadelphia for one year, salary not disclosed.
+— INF Johan Camargo to Philadelphia for $1.4 million for one year.

 AP Baseball Writer Ronald Blum contributed to this story.